 Before long a decision is made to create more structure.
 Structure is a good thing, if aligned the right way.
 It is necessary for people at the coal face to know what is expected of them and provides guidance on a day to day basis.
 For managers it provides guidance to make decisions and help employees implement continuous improvement ideas.

 However, almost always the new structure is based around internal functions such as;

 · the efficiency myth.

 For example, if we are the Executive Vice President of Sales we want all the sales people reporting up to our role.
-That way we can make decisions such as, how many people we need, what their targets are and which sales compensation plan to put in place.
+That way we can make decisions such as, how many people we need, what are their targets and which sales compensation plan (which we over-complicate) to put in place.
 The logic is, “if we are responsible for global sales then we must have control over the resources”.

 This thinking is repeated for all of the functions.
 What happens next is that the mission statements, job descriptions, objectives, measurements, reports are written based on the vertical internal function.
 Everyone in each vertical group is now focused on their internally aligned job responsibility.

 The second reason is for career development and opportunity.
 By having people doing the same role in the same group we can provide development programs for those people and offer career paths either as senior individual contributors or in the management ranks.